hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 ---

 _This post was inspired, in part, by conversations with Moshe Vardi.
-Thanks to Steve DiVerdi for comments._
+Thanks to Steve DiVerdi and Obie Pressman for comments._